SimoneZhang04/Thesis2026/README.md

 4. calculate_new_input_difficulty.py
 Purpose: Calculate the difficulty function of a new datapoint with its confidence of the given value, using different methods:
-calculate_new_input_difficulty: Calculates the difficulty based on the nearest neighbours, with the option of doing it with weight.
+calculate_new_input_difficulty: Calculates the difficulty based on the nearest neighbours, with the option of doing it with weight. <br />
-calculate_new_input_with_rf: Calculates the difficulty with a RandomForestRegressor model.
+calculate_new_input_with_rf: Calculates the difficulty with a RandomForestRegressor model. <br />
-calculate_new_input_with_lr: Calculates the difficulty with a LinearRegressor model.
+calculate_new_input_with_lr: Calculates the difficulty with a LinearRegressor model. <br />
+calculate_new_input_with_xgb : Calculates the difficulty with a XGB (Extreme Gradient Boosting) model. <br />
+calculate_new_input_difficulty_max_neighbours: Calculates the difficulty by taking the highest diffficulty among its neighbours. <br />
+calculate_new_input_difficulty_confidence:  Calculates the difficulty by taking the difficulty of the previous prediction with the highest confidence. <br />

 Output: Generates a .csv file where each datapoint has the calculated difficulty with its confidence, and the classifier that was used if one was used.